yanana/scala-style/naming_conventions/special_note_on_brevity.rst

 is no need to contrive long, descriptive names.
 This convention substantially improves the brevity of most Scala sources.

-This convention only applies to method parameters and local fields.
-Anything which affects the public interface of a class should be given a fully-descriptive name.
+This convention only applies to parameters of very simple methods (and local fields for very simply classes); everything in the public interface should be descriptive.